Version: 15th May 2020.

 Unfortunately, many seem to not realise that ruqya is a dua so there has to either be a positive result or a negative result from the ruqya itself because that’s what ruqya dua is all about.
 WE ASK ALLAH TO GIVE US A POSITIVE RESULT OR NEGATIVE RESULT and through this ruqya dua we get the information we need.
 A negative result is NOT the ruqya dua being rejected but it is a sign that the dua was accepted and answered because we either ask Allah to show us if the patient has sihr of divorce (positive result) and at the same time we ask Allah to show if the patient is free of sihr of divorce (negative result).

-NEVER JUST USE BACKGROUND HISTORY AND INFORMATION TO DIAGNOSE PATIENTS
+NEVER DIAGNOSE THE SPIRITUAL AILMENTS LIKE YOU DIAGNOSE THE PHYSICAL AILMENTS: DON’T JUST USE BACKGROUND HISTORY AND PATIENT INFORMATION TO DIAGNOSE PATIENTS

-It seems, and Allah knows best, the reason why these straight-to-ruqya-treatment raqis are against any form of ruqya diagnosis, ESPECIALLY SPECIFIC RUQYA DIAGNOSIS is because they are treating the spiritual ailments of sihr, jinn, ayn and waswaas conditioning (if they recognise it) like physical ailments or diseases such as cancer or diabetes AND THIS IS A BIG MISTAKE.
-Doctors use a lot of background information and history to help diagnose physical ailments because these physical illnesses don’t give us immediate reactions during ruqya diagnosis so we can’t do ruqya diagnosis for cancer and other physical illnesses but we can treat cancer with ruqya after a medical doctor has diagnosed and confirmed cancer in a patient.
-This is not the case of spiritual ailments as we can do ruqya diagnosis for ALL spiritual ailments because they clearly react during ruqya diagnosis and treatment.
+It seems, and Allah knows best, the reason why these straight-to-ruqya-treatment raqis are against any form of ruqya diagnosis, ESPECIALLY SPECIFIC RUQYA DIAGNOSIS is because they are treating the spiritual ailments (sihr, jinn, ayn, etc) exactly like physical ailments (cancer or diabetes) AND THIS IS A BIG MISTAKE.
+Doctors use a lot of background information and history to help diagnose physical ailments as there is no quick alternative like ruqya diagnosis because these physical illnesses don’t give us any reactions during ruqya so we can’t do ruqya diagnosis for cancer and other physical illnesses (but we can treat cancer with ruqya after a medical doctor has diagnosed and confirmed cancer in a patient).
+This is not the case of spiritual ailments as we can do ruqya diagnosis for ALL spiritual ailments because they clearly react during ruqya diagnosis and treatment so there is no need to be heavily dependent on the background history of the patient.
+Indeed, sometimes the background history may lead you to the conclusion that the patient has sihr but when you do the ruqya diagnosis, you realise the patient only had hasad.

 I hope that this discussion has made it possible for those who think that specific ruqya is a bidah to change their mind.